Operation of infrared sauna, all you need to know

 Relaxation in the infrared sauna

 Relaxation and stress reduction are also cited as benefits.
 The heat of the infrared sauna can help relax muscles and promote a sense of well-being.
 Infrared heat is thought to stimulate the production of endorphins, the body's natural painkillers and mood enhancers.
-Many people report feeling calm and rejuvenated after a session in an infrared sauna.
+This infrared sauna experience can support both physical recovery and emotional balance.

 Pain relief through infrared sauna